mattschneble/custom-password-generator/README.md

 ## Credits

-I would like to shoutout some of my classmate; Sonam Sherpa, Jay Liu and Thomas Munzar for assisting me with debugging and helping me to understand where some of my mistakes were made.
+I would like to shoutout some of my classmates; Sonam Sherpa, Kayla Dutte, Virginia Freitas and Chris Larson for assisting me with debugging and helping me to understand where some of my mistakes were made.
 All code was entered by myself.
-I also utilized the MDN sites above to help understand concepts and how to use proper syntax, but all code was entered by myself.
+I also utilized the sites above to help gain a stronger understanding of concepts and how to use proper syntax, but all code was entered by myself.